 The Buddha was well aware of the dangers and pitfalls of engaging in debates, and he had some interesting observations about how to conduct oneself in a discussion.

 In Part Two of this series, Subhamati takes a closer look at Stephen Batchelor’s Tricycle article on Brexit, and asks whether it inadvertently reveals a significant weakness in the way Western Buddhists think about political matters.

 Karl Popper is arguably one of the foremost philosophers of the 20th century.
 Here, Vidyaruchi considers his theory of scientific method, and attempts to formulate a Buddhist response.

 In this article Advayacitta begins to explore interesting parallels between two core Buddhist principles, and modern physics.

-Ratnaguna discusses the vitally important questions of how we can really know anything, and how our opinions are often associated with a lack of real knowledge.
+Ratnaguna discusses the vitally important questions of how can we really know anything, and how often are our opinions based on a lack of real knowledge?

 If you are a Buddhist, are you bound to be a Remainer?
 Many seem to think so, including one of Britain’s best-known writers on Buddhism.
 But why do they take a ‘tragic and prophetic’ view of Brexit?

 This article is intended for you if you have come to this website as someone who is curious about Buddhism but as yet knows little about it.

 In this article Ratnaguna discusses the importance of Buddhists transcending political ideologies, and developing wisdom.